kawaiiDango/pano-scrobbler/instructions.md

 sessionKey can be obtained by logging in to LastFM with a debug build of this app and tapping on the "Copy last.fm session key" in the settings screen.

-- Info: the build variant "release" includes Google Play billing, Crashlytics (has opt out), Google Play Review API and AcrCloud as its non-free dependencies, while the build variant "releaseGithub" includes AcrCloud as its only non-free dependency.
+- Info: the build variant "release" includes Google Play billing, Crashlytics (has opt out) and Google Play Review API as its non-free dependencies, while the build variant "releaseGithub" includes no non-free dependencies.

 ### For desktop: